Tangoe/Mobile-Procurement-API-Documentation/concepts/security/access_tokens/index.md

 * <a href="./refresh_token">How to **Refresh** an Access Token</a>
 * <a href="./validate_token">How to **Validate** an Access Token</a>

-All of these tutorials tutorials are also available for download in one <a href="MOBROC_AccessTokens.pdf">convient PDF file</a> (856 KB).
+All of these tutorials tutorials are also available for download in one <a href="MOBROC_AccessTokens.pdf">convenient PDF file</a> (856 KB).